DonNavinS/jest-challenge/README.md

 Still, I was able to run the tests on the four classes to determine if their properties and methods were functioning properly.

-The link to the website in the respository